-In the CFS context, Ben has handled matters involving every consumer finance law and asset class.
-His fintech matters have also ranged widely, including work on mobile and digital banking, merchant acquiring, payments and emerging payments, data analytics, marketplace and online lending, digital currencies and blockchain, personal finance, foreign exchange, and regtech.
+In the CFS context, Ben has handled matters involving the full alphabet soup of consumer finance laws and every consumer asset class.
+His fintech matters have also ranged widely, including work on artificial intelligence applications, mobile and digital banking, merchant acquiring, payments and emerging payments, data analytics, marketplace and online lending, digital currencies and blockchain, personal finance, foreign exchange, and regtech.

-Representation of numerous financial institutions, other financial services companies and individuals in more than 20 CFPB investigations and enforcement matters concerning marketing, lending, collections, credit reporting, and servicing practices across every consumer finance asset class, including, systems and mortgages, credit cards, auto loans, student loans, manufactured home loans, personal loans, as well as payment other services.
+Representation of numerous financial institutions, other financial services companies and individuals in over 20 CFPB investigations and enforcement matters concerning marketing, lending, collections, credit reporting, and servicing practices across numerous products and services, including mortgages, credit cards, auto loans, student loans, manufactured home loans, personal loans, as well as payment other services.
 Aside from one matter involving the alleged marketing and sales practices of a major credit card issuer, which was resolved successfully by consent order, these matters have been closed with no action or, in certain cases, resolved privately on favorable terms.

 Representation of several financial institutions in connection with efforts to comply with CFPB Consent Orders.

 Representation of several financial institutions and other financial services companies in product reviews, mock examinations and other readiness guidance in advance of CFPB exams.
-In addition, advise client in connection with supervisory exam issues involving the CFPB, including a wide range of pre-enforcement issues as well as responding to Proposed Action Response Request letters.
+For some of those and other clients, advise on supervisory exam issues involving the CFPB, including a wide range of pre-enforcement issues as well as responding to Proposed Action Response Request letters.

-Representation of multiple fintech and regtech companies in the development of products and services, including navigating regulatory requirements and the negotiation of various, relevant agreements.
+Representation of multiple fintech and regtech companies in the development of products and services, including navigating regulatory requirements and the negotiation of various, relevant joint venture, program and other agreements.

 Representation of several fintech clients in efforts to facilitate regulatory relations strategies and in discussions around product and service development and related issues involving the CFPB, FTC, and other federal and state agencies.